Somalia: Al-Shabab attacks intensify as election looms | DW | 18.09.2020

 US airstrikes continue

 In April, torrential rains and flash floods displaced tens of thousands of people across Somalia.
-It also contributed to the heightened al-Shabab activities, according to Hussein Sheikh Ali, a former national security advisor and founder of the Mogadishu-based security think tank, Hiraal Institute.
+The destructive weather also contributed to the heightened al-Shabab activities, according to Hussein Sheikh Ali, a former national security adviser and founder of the Mogadishu-based security think tank Hiraal Institute.

 "There was also the absence of countermeasures deployed by the allies, in this case," Sheikh Ali told DW.
-Somalia's war on al-Shabaab is supported by African Union forces and the US military."That, coupled with the rains and logistics that are inadequate for asymmetric warfare, has made it possible for al-Shabab to intensify its operations.
+"That, coupled with the rains and logistics that are inadequate for asymmetric warfare, has made it possible for al-Shabab to intensify its operations," he said.
+Somalia's war on al-Shabab is supported by African Union forces and the US military.

 US military air raids targeting key al-Shabab militants and bases have continued.
 On August 25, the US Air Force said it had eliminated a senior al-Shabab militant identified as Abdulkadir Commando during an airstrike near the southern town of Sakow.
 Commando had reportedly held numerous positions within al-Shabab and recently served as a senior commander.

-"The country is entering an uncertain election period due to no agreed model so far which would further increase security vulnerabilities al-Shabab to exploit and cause great suffering to the population," General Townsend said.
+"The country is entering an uncertain election period due to no agreed model so far, which would further increase security vulnerabilities for al-Shabab to exploit and cause great suffering to the population," General Townsend said.
 Military operations should continue to keep the pressure on al-Shabab, he added.

 Read more: Al-Shabab attack on US air base in Kenya signals resurgence